fabiopernisi/SoftEngNotes/README.md

 | Lecture 20  |   ⚙️       |          ⚙️         |
 | Lecture 21  |   ⚙️       |          ⚙️         |
 | Lecture 22  |   ⚙️       |          ⚙️         |

+Here\
+- ✅ the file has been cleaned/enriched according to the Contributing guidelines
+- ⚙️ work in progress